1or1is1/Simple-Java-and-C-Programs/README.md

 3. Program to print the Fibonacci number of, the given number of Digits;

-          for Eg. Number = 3, :- The First 3 digit prime number is : 144
+          for Eg. Number = 3, :- The First 3 digit Fibonacci number is : 144
           with index 12
           Another eg. number = 20, : Fib. no = 12200160415121876738
           with index no. 93